-David began his career in the investment business 30 years ago.
+David began his career in the investment business over 30 years ago.
 He graduated Magna Cum Laude from Arkansas State University with a Bachelor of Science in Business Management degree in 1980 and from Cecil C. Humphreys School of Law, University of Memphis, with Juris Doctor Degree in 1985.
 He was admitted to the Tennessee Bar in 1986 and maintains an active practice emphasizing Tax and Estate Planning.
-In 2000, David joined a select group of attorneys admitted to practice before the United States Supreme Court.
-He is a CERTIFIED FINANCIAL PLANNER™ , a Chartered Financial Consultant (ChFC®), holds the Certified Divorce Financial Analyst (CDFA®) designation and is considered one of the leading estate planning advisors in the nation.
+He is a CERTIFIED FINANCIAL PLANNER™ professional, a CERTIFIED PRIVATE WEALTH ADVISOR®, a Chartered Financial Consultant (ChFC®), and a Certified Divorce Financial Analyst® practitioner.

-Among many recognitions and awards, David Pickler has twice been named among the top 1,000 financial advisors in the U.S. in the February 2011 and 2012 editions of Barron's Magazine*.
+David has twice been named among the top 1,000 financial advisors in the U.S. in the February 2011 and 2012 editions of Barron’s Magazine.
 Both years, he was named one of the top financial advisors in West Tennessee, which ranked him as one of the top 15 advisors in the entire state of Tennessee.
-He was named a Five Star Wealth Manager** in 2012 and 2013, and in 2015, David was selected to the Financial Times 400 Top Advisors List***.
+He has been named a Five Star Wealth Manager for the past five years in a row, and in 2015, David was selected to the Financial Times 400 Top Advisors List.
 He was one of only seven advisors selected from the entire state of Tennessee.
+In 2020, he was honored in Forbes’ Best-in-State Wealth Advisors list, being one of Tennessee’s leading independent advisors.

 Learn more about David's community involvement here.